abevoelker/devise-passwordless/README.md

 $ bundle install
 ```

-Next, run the generator to automatically update your Devise initializer:
+Finally, run the install generator:

 ```
 $ rails g devise:passwordless:install
 ```

-See the [customization section](#customization) for details on what gets installed and how to configure and customize your installation.
+See the [customization section](#customization) for details on what gets installed and how to configure and customize.

 ## Usage

 This gem adds an `:email_authenticatable` strategy that can be used in your Devise models for passwordless authentication.
-This strategy plays well with most other Devise strategies (see [*notes on other Devise strategies*](#notes-on-other-strategies)).
+This strategy plays well with most other Devise strategies (see [*notes on other Devise strategies*](#notes-on-other-devise-strategies)).

 For example, for a User model, you could do this (other strategies listed are optional and not exhaustive):